 It’s Like Amazon, But for Data: The Key to Sustainable Self-Service BI

 Many of our longstanding customers have been using the ad hoc integrations of Collibra and Tableau, supported via our extendable connector APIs.
 The common use case for such integrations was to offer the content from Collibra as a contextual glossary for the Tableau reports.
 Such capability would provide context for the common industry language around the Tableau visualizations, making them easier to understand.
-Now, with Collibra Catalog empowering business analysts to create, manage, profile, and categorize our pliable data sets, we’re ready to go even deeper into facilitating a properly-enabled ecosystem that makes maintaining BI services a breeze.
+Now, with Collibra Catalog empowering business analysts to create, manage, profile, and categorize our pliable, logical data sets, we’re ready to go even deeper into facilitating a properly-enabled ecosystem that makes maintaining BI services a breeze.

 In line with the trending revolutionary optimization of e-commerce lead by Amazon and marked by unprecedented convenience and superior user experience, we’re calling our next level Tableau integration use case “Shop for Data.”
 In it, we position Collibra as a governed data catalog for the Tableau server.
 The use case scenario is quite simple: